kmassada/kmassada.github.io/_posts/2020/2020-10-26-lets-encrypt-nginx-docker-ghost.md

 First I create a `.env` file to keep all the variables I need for my setup.

 ```
-domains=(example.org www.example.org)
 domain=example.org
-email="admin@example.org"
+email="admin@$domain"
 mysql_local_pass=STUFFMAN
 data_path="/tmp/data"
+domain_short=$(echo $domain | tr '.-' '_')
 ```

-*quick note:* /tmp/ is not a good path for saving data...
-I eventually create a disk that I mount to /tmp/data, I omit this in this setup.
+*quick note:* /tmp/ is not a good path for saving data... in [Running Ghost on GCP](/running-ghost-on-gcp) I create a disk that I mount to /mnt/disks/$VM_NAME-data, I omit this in this setup.

 ```
 source .env
 ```

-Now that this is sourced , let's move on to running the blog platform itself.
+Now that this is sourced, let's move on to running the blog platform itself.

 NOTE: mail provider here is mailgun.com, create a domain and get username and password.
 [More info](https://ghost.org/docs/config/#mail)